 My response was “It depends on what you buy.
 Some things are more, but most things are less and better quality, in my opinion.”
 I guess some people just don’t know how to shop.

-There are many factors that affect the price you pay at a farmers market.
+There are many factors that affect the price you pay at a farmers’ market.
 One is the type of market it is.
 Full-time markets tend to offer more deals because they attract more visitors.
-Summer only markets can have specialty products and producers offering items at exorbitant prices.
+Summer-only markets can have specialty products and producers offering items at exorbitant prices.
 There’s one such market near me that is fairly popular.
-I went to it looking forward to some great foods.
-It was smaller, but closer than the full-time market.
+I went to it looking forward to some great food.
 But I nearly had a heart attack when I saw the prices.
 Yes, they had some items not often seen, like goat meat.
-They had heirloom tomatoes, purple potatoes and piles of fresh herbs.
+They had heirloom tomatoes, purple potatoes, and piles of fresh herbs.
 As interesting as they were, I just couldn’t see paying three or four times the price for them.
 Hey, I’m on a budget, here.

 Another factor is conventional produce versus organic.
-One study has shown that farmers markets are competitive on prices of conventionally grown fruits and vegetables.
-In this case, especially if you don’t shop around, prices at the farmers markets could be higher than what you would pay at the supermarket.
-But when it comes to organic produce, the vendors at the farmers markets have the best price every time.
-That’s because it is often the actual small grower who is doing the selling, where as supermarkets have to go through brokers and compete with other stores and chains for a limited amount of goods.
+One study has shown that farmers’ markets are competitive in the prices of conventionally grown fruits and vegetables.
+In this case, especially if you don’t shop around, prices at the farmers’ markets could be higher than what you would pay at the supermarket.
+But when it comes to organic produce, the vendors at the farmers’ markets have the best price every time.
+That’s because it is often the actual small grower who is doing the selling, whereas supermarkets have to go through brokers and compete with other stores and chains for a limited amount of goods.

-Eggs and potatoes are items that can cost a good deal more at the farmers market then at the grocery store.
-Eggs, for example, might cost around $2 a dozen or less.
-But eggs at the farmers market will cost at least $3, more likely $4, a dozen.
+Eggs and potatoes are items that can cost a good deal more at the farmers’ market than at the grocery store.
+Eggs, for example, might cost around $2 a dozen or less at the grocery store.
+But eggs at the farmers’ market will cost at least $4, more likely $5, a dozen or higher.
 What’s different?
 Scale and factory farming methods.
 Conventional eggs in the supermarket come from farms where eggs are collected mechanically.
-But eggs from smaller producers at the farmers market have to be collected and cleaned by hand.
+But eggs from smaller producers at the farmers’ market have to be collected and cleaned by hand.

-However, I think the eggs from the farmers market are fresher and better tasting than the ones at the supermarket whose origin and age are unknown.
-In an omelette would you really notice the difference?
+However, I think the eggs from the farmers’ market are fresher and better tasting than the ones at the supermarket whose origin and age are unknown.

-Several studies have found that overall prices at the farmers market are the same or slightly less expensive than conventional supermarkets.
-But I still like shopping at the farmers market when I can.
-It just seems better.
+Several studies have found that overall prices at the farmers’ market are the same or slightly less expensive than in conventional supermarkets.
+But I still like shopping at the farmers’ market when I can.
+It just seems more fun.